04 Jun Have demographics had their day?

 Have ‘demographics’ had their day?

 Last year, Netflix announced that they had stopped targeting users with content based on their age, location and gender.
 “Geography, age, and gender?
-We put that in the garbage heap,” Netflix’s VP of product said.
+We put that in the garbage heap,” Netflix’s VP of the product said.

 Instead, they group their users into clusters based on taste.
 After all, if a user watches a lot of science-fiction, it makes sense to recommend them more science-fiction shows to watch.
 Whether the user is a teenage boy or a female retiree.

-Similarly, Google have announced that they believe that ‘Demographics are dead’ and that it’s more important to tailor services for users based on behaviour or intent.
-It’s worth noting that Google are talking about marketing as opposed to life in general.
+Similarly, Google has announced that they believe that ‘Demographics are dead’ and that it’s more important to tailor services for users based on behaviour or intent.
+It’s worth noting that Google is talking about marketing as opposed to life in general.
 But the pronouncement hints at a wider trend, supported by the findings of our latest report.
 That assumptions based on demographic data such as age and gender are precisely that – assumptions.
 And while they were certainly useful in the past, they can lead us to false conclusions.

 How should decision-makers use this information?

-Rather than grouping your workforce into demographic bands, you should create clusters around different workstyles, goals or levels of seniority.
+Rather than grouping your workforce into demographic bands, you should create clusters around different work styles, goals or levels of seniority.
 End-user personas are a great way of doing this.
 They can help you map out what your different end-user groups want to achieve and how you can help them get there.
 We’ll be publishing a post on how to create end-user personas for your workforce later this week.

 Click here to download a copy of the full Workforce United report.